elastic/integrations/packages/github/docs/README.md

 The GitHub audit log records all events related to the GitHub organization.
 See [Audit log actions](https://docs.github.com/en/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization#audit-log-actions) for more details.

-To use this integration, the following prerequisites must be met:
+To use this datastream, the following prerequisites must be met:
  - You must be an organization owner.
  - You must be using Github Enterprise Cloud.
  - You must use an Personal Access Token with the `admin:org` and `read:audit_log` scope.